rilian-la-te/vala-panel-appmenu/README.md

  * GTK+ (>= 3.22.0)
  * valac (>= 0.24.0)
  * libbamf (>=0.5.0)

 ---
-Compilation Instructions
+Compilation Instructions (Non-Distribution-Specific)
 ---
+  * Install all the required dependencies listed above.
+These packages may have different names depending on your distribution.
+Please see [below](#dependency-packages) for the package names on some specific distributions (i.e. Ubuntu).
   * Clone this repository to your `home` directory by typing:
-  `git clone https://github.com/rilian-la-te/vala-panel-appmenu.git` then `cd` into the directory.
+  `git clone https://gitlab.com/vala-panel-project/vala-panel-appmenu.git` then `cd` into the directory.
   * type `git submodule init && git submodule update` to download the submodules (this will download the cmake and dbus-menu submodules you see in the repository, above)
   * type `mkdir build && cd build` (to keep things tidy)
   * You're **almost** ready to run `cmake`.
 First, review the following flags: